cseferlis/OMDSMod4/Homework 1c/Transforming and Staging/README.md

 ## Steps to Complete Homework 1c

+> For this course, you will use the “Azure for Students” offer provided by Microsoft.
+This offer allows for a $100 credit that can be replenished once a year as long as a student email address is being used.
+You will be expected to manage your budget.
+By adhering closely to the instructions outlined in the homework assignments, you will remain within the $100 credit limit.
+However, any expenses incurred beyond this allocation will be your responsibility.

 ### Step 1: Set Up Your SQL Server and Database
-Once again, you should use the `bash fromTemplate.sh` script for creating your SQL Server, using the following command to deploy resources, remembering to replace your resource group, template and parameter details as with Homework 1b:
+Once again, you should use the `bash fromTemplate.sh` script from the [top-level ReadMe.md file](https://github.com/cseferlis/OMDSMod4/blob/main/README.md) for creating your SQL Server, using the following command to deploy resources, remembering to replace your resource group, template and parameter details as with Homework 1b:

 ```azurecli-interactive
 az deployment group create --resource-group <resource-group-name> --template-file <path-to-template.json> --parameters @<path-to-parameters.json>